-- (a) The amount paid for life insurance consists of premiums for group life insurance that is generally available to all salaried full-time employees. - (b) Mr. Culp, III's perquisites consisted of \$16,500 for an auto allowance, and the remaining balance related to business club dues. - (c) Perquisites for the other named executive officers were less than \$10,000 per officer.
+- (a) The amount paid for life insurance consists of premiums for group life insurance that is generally available to all salaried full-time employees. - (b) Mr. Culp, III's perquisites consisted of \$16,500 for an auto allowance, and the remaining balance related to business club dues. - (c) Perquisites for the other named executive officers were solely for auto allowance. - (d) Payment pursuant to December 27, 2012 agreement with Mr. Culp III regarding termination of split dollar insurance agreement.

-The stock award expense reflected in column (e) of the table is for restricted stock awards we granted in July 2009.
+The stock award expense reflected in column (e) of the Summary Compensation Table is for restricted stock units we granted in June 2013.

-Column (h) shows the amount of interest earned during the fiscal year on the officer's account balance under our deferred compensation plan that the Securities and Exchange Commission considers to be "above market."
+Column (h) of the Summary Compensation Table shows the amount of interest earned during the fiscal year on the officer's account balance under our deferred compensation plan that the Securities and Exchange Commission considers to be "above market."
 The Compensation Committee is responsible for setting this interest rate.
 The current rate, which is the rate for 30-year treasury notes plus 2.5%, has been in place since fiscal 2003.
 For more information about this plan, see "-Non-Qualified Deferred Compensation" below.